2003 Hengyang fire: Casualties

-The collapse caused the death of 20 firefighters; it also injured 11 other firefighters, a security guard and 4 journalists.
+The collapse caused the death of 20 firefighters, mainly from a combination of traumatic brain injury and multiple chest injuries; it also injured 11 other firefighters, a security guard and 4 journalists.
 The number of deaths due to the fire and subsequent collapse far exceeded the previous number of firefighters who died on duty; the last fire with such a large amount of firefighter deaths was a fire at an oil storage facility in Qingdao, in 1989, which lead to the death of 14 firefighters.

 21 firefighters were buried when the building collapsed, and except for Zhang Chunmao, who was successfully rescued, the other 20 died.
 He was buried for 27 hours, and suffered extensive damage to the kidneys, but was able to recover after four months of treatment.

 Four journalists were injured in the collapse, with two of them being thrown off various positions when the building collapsed, while another, reporting for Hengyang TV was thrown off the level 2 balcony of the building as it collapsed while filming the firefighters.